 Read time 6 minutes

-A correct procedure exists for creating an SSL certificate request file within the Exchange, accessible through the Exchange Admin Center.
-Subsequently, you can utilize this file on the vendor’s website to provide essential details about your organization.
+There is a proper method to generate an SSL certificate request file within the Exchange at the Exchange Admin Center, and later you can use this file at the vendor’s website to mention your organization details.

 Generate SSL certificate request from the Exchange Admin Center